stephan1373/eNMS/docs/source/base/installation.md

 #### `pool` section

-- `fast_compute` (default:`true`) use raw SQL queries to empty and insert the object IDs in the pool in order to speed up the pool udpate mechanism
+- `fast_compute` (default:`true`) use raw SQL queries to empty and insert the object IDs in the pool in order to speed up the pool update mechanism

 #### `redis` section